cmu-db/peloton/src/optimizer/README.md

 ## Rewrite Phase

 The rewrite phase includes heuristic-based optimization passes that will be run once.
 For extensibility, we implement these passes as rule-based optimization.
 These passes assume the transformed tree is always better than the original tree so when a rule is applied, the new pattern will always replace the old one.

+We implemented two different rewrite frameworks, top-down rewrite and bottom-up rewrite in [`optimizer_task.cpp`](https://github.com/chenboy/peloton/blob/optimizer_doc/src/optimizer/optimizer_task.cpp).
+Both of them are designed for a single optimization pass.
+Basically, a top-down pass will start from the root operator, apply a set of rewrite rules until saturated, then move to lower level to apply rules for those operators, whereas a bottom-up pass will first recursively apply rules for current operator's children, then apply rules for the current operator.
+If any rule triggers for an operator in a bottom-up pass, we'll apply rules for its child again, since the children may have changed so rewrite rules may be applicable to them.

+The difference between top-down and bottom-up rewrite is top-down rewrite may have less ability of expression, but usually is more efficient.
+Rewrite phases that could be done in a top-down pass probably could also be implemented using bottom-up framework.
+For optimizations with top-down nature, e.g. predicate push-down, a top-down pass usually will be more efficient since it only applies a set of rules for each operator once, but bottom-up framework may apply for each operator multiple time because when a rule is applied for an operator, we need to recurisively apply rules for all its children.

-For people who want to add new rewrite passes, they should specify a set of rules, pick a rewrite framework from top-down rewrite and bottom-up rewrite and push the rewrite task to the task queue.
+For people want to add new rewrite passes, they should specify a set of rules, pick a rewrite framework from top-down rewrite and bottom-up rewrite and push the rewrite task to the task queue.

 Predicate push-down is a top-down rewrite pass, what it does is to push predicate throgh operators and when the predicate cannot be further push-down, the predicate is combined with the underlying operator.